-Below you’ll find a list of 115 advanced words.
-I included examples for you to see the words in action.
+Below, you’ll find a list of 115 advanced words in English.
+I included examples so you can see the words in action.

 Learning vocabulary is my hobby.
-It’s amazing how many different meanings the word has, where it comes from and what it represents in a cultural context.
-The more words you know, the more things and experiences you can name.
-And that is helpful in communication – one of the top skills of any human being.
+It’s amazing how many meanings the word has, where it comes from, and what it represents in a cultural context.
+The more words you know, the more things and experiences you can name, which helps a lot if you want to become a writer.

 “I have hated words and I have loved them, and I hope I have made them right.”― Markus Zusak

 a) interpret (a word or action) in a particular way.

 Example: From her arguments, I construe she wants to turn the world into a place of chaos.